 Skiing and snowboarding remain at the heart of Lake Tahoe’s winter identity.
 With multiple resorts spread across the North and South Shore, travelers can choose terrain and atmosphere that match their style.
 Heavenly offers dramatic lake views, while North Shore resorts deliver a slightly quieter mountain experience.

 Beyond the sport itself, skiing in Tahoe is about the full rhythm of the day.
 Early mornings, crisp mountain air, mid-day breaks, and cozy evenings back at your rental all contribute to the experience.
-Families appreciate the range of lessons and beginner friendly areas, while seasoned skiers enjoy the variety of runs.
+Families appreciate the range of lessons and beginner-friendly areas, while seasoned skiers enjoy the variety of runs.
 In 2026, Tahoe continues to deliver reliable winter adventure paired with scenery that never feels repetitive.

 Ride the Heavenly Gondola